 English feminists of the day seeking a solution to the dilemma of spinsterhood suggested that women could make a special contribution to public life.
-Philanthropic work was especially suitable for single women as an area where they could further the "maternal influence" within their local community.21 At the same time, their religious faith gave women the courage "to move beyond conformity to social norms."22 Much of the responsibility for public philanthropy was appropriated by single women who elected to join Anglican sisterhoods which offered them "... a refuge, a foothold from which to launch into the wider world, but most of all ... a home."23 According to Vicinus, Anglican sisterhoods were among "the most important women's communities in the nineteenth century."24 They attracted women from rural parishes or marketing towns, the daughters of high-church clergy and of the leisure class.25 However, Vicinus argues that because women's communities were viewed by the public as a "second choice," in lieu of marriage, many women did not remain for more than "a pleasant interlude."26
+Philanthropic work was especially suitable for single women as an area where they could further the "maternal influence" within their local community.
+21 At the same time, their religious faith gave women the courage "to move beyond conformity to social norms.
+"22 Much of the responsibility for public philanthropy was appropriated by single women who elected to join Anglican which to launch into the wider world, but most of all ... a home."
+According to Vicinus, Anglican sisterhoods were among "the most important women's communities in the nine-teenth century."
+They attracted women from rural parishes or marketing towns, the daughters of high-church clergy and of the leisure class.
+However, Vicinus argues that because women's communities were viewed by the public as a "second choice," in lieu of marriage, many women did not remain for more than "a pleasant interlude."

-In the long run, "women's public and political presence was undermined in a variety of ways difficult to fight."27 The public perception of a place within women's communities as second best did not readily invite long term commitments.28 Women's communities themselves failed to adjust to the changing demands of society during the interwar years and women in teaching, nursing and related professions lost their "... richly nurturing women's subculture of the past without gaining access to an aggressively married and heterosexual world."29 Imperialism, the eugenics movement and medical and scientific thought combined to drive women back to the domestic scene and their traditional roles.
-The power of single women, Vicinus concludes, had been strongest when it was "directly concerned with mitigating the impact of male-dominated industrial society upon the weak and friendless, or where it met an immediate need of middle-class women themselves."30 Nonetheless, as Vicinus has argued elsewhere, the end of the nineteenth century had seen the emergence, in Britain, of a group of "exceptional Victorian women," who "... gave each other strength to create myriad institutions; to attack male domination in every area of society; and to fight for legal, educational, political and social reforms with an effectiveness that we have yet to match."31
+In the long run, "women's public and political presence was undermined in a variety of ways difficult to fight." $^{27}$ The public perception of a place within women's communities as second best did not readily invite long term commitments. $^{28}$ Women's communities themselves failed to adjust to the changing demands of society during the interwar years and women in teaching, nursing and related professions lost their "... richly nurturing women's subculture of the past without gaining access to an aggressively married and heterosexual world."29 Imperialism, the eugenics movement and medical and scientific thought combined to drive women back to the domestic scene and their traditional roles.
+The power of single women, Vicinus concludes, had been strongest when it was "directly concerned with mitigating the impact of male-dominated industrial society upon the weak and friendless, or where it met an immediate need of middle-class women themselves."
+Nonetheless, as Vicinus has argued elsewhere, the end of the nineteenth century had seen the emergence, in Britain, of a group of "exceptional Victorian women," who "... gave each other strength to create myriad institutions; to attack male domination in every area of society; and to fight for legal, educational, political and social reforms with an effectiveness that we have yet to match."